Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Gaussian QCD sum-rules are able to probe hadronic spectral functions over a broad range of energy, and are thus ideally suited to exploring the possibility that mixed gluonium-$q\bar q$ states exist amongst the light scalar mesons.
-We have studied the NGSRs for all possible combinations of scalar gluonic and scalar $I=0$ (non-strange) $q\bar q$ currents (diagonal gluonic, diagonal $q\bar q$, and non-diagonal $q\bar q$-gluonic) and find that all three cases independently predict the existence of a $\approx 1\,{\rm GeV}$ state and a $\approx 1.4\,{\rm GeV}$ state.
-This is precisely what one would expect from hadronic states that are mixtures of gluonium and quark mesons.
-Given the uncertainties in our mass predictions combined with the result that these predictions represent an upper bound for very broad resonances, it is not clear whether our lighter state should be interpreted as the $f_0(980)$ or $\sigma$ (at the heavier end of its range \cite{pdg}) and it is not clear whether the heavier state should be interpreted as the $f_0(1370)$ or the $f_0(1500)$.
-However, because the approximate $0.5\,{\rm GeV}$ mass splitting between the states is relatively stable under QCD uncertainties, our results do suggest identifying either the lighter pair of states [$\sigma$ and $f_0(1370)$] or the heavier pair [$f_0(980)$ and $f_0(1500)$] as mixed gluonium-$q\bar q$ states.
+Gaussian QCD sum-rules are able to probe hadronic spectral functions over a broad range of energy, and are thus ideally suited to exploring the possibility of states that couple to mixtures of gluonium and $q\bar q$ currents exist amongst the light scalar mesons.
+We have studied the NGSRs for all possible combinations of scalar gluonic and scalar $I=0$ (non-strange) $q\bar q$ currents (diagonal gluonic, diagonal $q\bar q$, and non-diagonal $q\bar q$-gluonic) and find that all three cases independently predict the existence of two states with masses of approximately $1\,{\rm GeV}$ and $1.4\,{\rm GeV}$.
+This is precisely what one would expect from hadronic states that couple to mixtures of gluonium and $q\bar q$ currents.
+Given the uncertainties in our mass predictions, it is not clear whether our lighter state should be interpreted as the $f_0(980)$ or $\sigma$ (at the heavier end of its range \cite{pdg}) and it is also not clear whether the heavier state should be interpreted as the $f_0(1370)$ or the $f_0(1500)$.
+However, because the approximate $0.5\,{\rm GeV}$ mass splitting between the states is relatively stable under QCD uncertainties, our results do suggest identifying either the lighter pair of states [$\sigma$ and $f_0(1370)$] or the heavier pair [$f_0(980)$ and $f_0(1500)$] as states coupling to mixtures of gluonium-$q\bar q$ currents.

 The non-diagonal sum-rule provides important insights into the mixing of the $q\bar q$ and gluonic aspects of these two states.
 Because of chiral suppression factors associated with the light (non-strange) quarks, perturbative effects are unable to generate any significant amount of mixing.
-However, the contributions of the quark condensate and instanton effects do not suffer from this chiral suppression and provide the dominant contribution to the non-diagonal correlation function, implying that mixing of gluonic and $q\bar q$ degrees of freedom has a non-perturbative origin.
-Qualitatively, this conclusion is similar to one obtained in~\cite{kochelev} in which it was demonstrated that instantons can lead to a significant mixing between glueballs and (heavy quark) mesons in the pseudoscalar channel.
+However, the chiral-violating contributions of the quark condensate, mixed condensate, and instantons do not suffer from this chiral suppression and provide the dominant contribution to the non-diagonal correlation function, implying that mixing of gluonic and $q\bar q$ degrees of freedom has a non-perturbative origin.
+Qualitatively, this conclusion is similar to that obtained for glueball decays \cite{hongying} and to that of Ref.~\cite{kochelev} which demonstrated that instantons can lead to a significant mixing between glueballs and (heavy quark) mesons in the pseudoscalar channel.